 - The "course-plus" option will normally consist of two one-unit courses that have been designated to count as an honors preparation, or in some cases a one-unit course and a one-unit seminar that have been so designated.
 It is up to the student to arrange a course-plus option with a specific faculty member and to have this approved by the Chair.

 - To fulfill the Senior Honors Study requirement, students will revise a paper written for one of their Department seminars.
 This paper will be submitted to the appropriate external examiner as part of the honors evaluation process.

 - To be accepted into the Honors Program students should normally have at least an average of 3.5 inside and 3.2 outside the department, and should have given evidence to the departmental faculty of their ability to work independently and constructively in a seminar setting.
 Seminars will normally be limited to eight students and admission priority will go to honors majors, first seniors and then juniors, including special majors.

 - Honors minors in political science will be required to have at least five credits in political science.
-Among these credits there must be one introductory course (POLS 001, 002, 003 or 004; a first year seminar does not count), one course in political theory, and one course in one other subfield.
-The political theory requirement can be met by enrolling in one of the following:
+Among these credits there must be one introductory course (POLS 002, 003 or 004; a first year seminar does not count), one course in political theory, and one course in one other subfield (not the same subfield as the introductory course or theory).
+At least one course in all three subfields (American, theory, and international/comparative) must be completed at Swarthmore.
+The political theory requirement can only be met by enrolling in one of the following: